 least-toxic and narrowest-spectrum pesticide: A chemical preparation used to control site-specific pests that minimizes impact to non-target organisms and causes the least impact to while meeting management objectives.
 The management objectives should consider the target pest, the degree of control needed, cost, and other issues, such as season and timing of application, rates and methods, terrain, forest conditions, and the presence or absence of water bodies.

+local (when used in Objective 10 Forest Management Standard and Objective 4 Fiber Sourcing Standard): a level of government below federal, state or province such as county, district, city, township, municipality, town or parish.

-long-term: Extending over a relatively long time period – for the SFI 2015-2019 Standards, this means the length of one forest management rotation or longer.
+long-term: Extending over a relatively long time period – for the SFI 2022 Standards, this means the length of one forest management rotation or longer.

-major nonconformity: One or more of the SFI 2015-2019 Standard(s) performance measures or indicators has not been addressed or has not been implemented to the extent that a systematic failure of a Program Participant’s SFI system to meet an SFI objective, performance measure or indicator occurs.
+major nonconformity: One or more of the SFI 2022 Standard(s) performance measures or indicators has not been addressed or has not been implemented to the extent that a systematic failure of a Certified Organization’s SFI system to meet an SFI objective, performance measure or indicator occurs.

 management responsibilities on public lands: Accountability for developing plans and translating public agencies’ missions, goals and objectives to an organized set of actions.